 The redesigned site will enhance the NYS Rt 80 gateway through the north end of Cooperstown.
 The construction of a garden pavilion will architecturally become the garden’s center piece.
 The 352 sq. ft. freestanding building, which will serve as a gathering place for program participants and visitors and a work center for garden tasks and storage.
 Illustration by Anne Wilfer.

-Cornell Cooperative Extension (CCE) Schoharie and Otsego Counties has kicked off the first phase of its Grow with Cornell Cooperative Extension fundraising campaign.
+Cornell Cooperative Extension (CCE) Schoharie and Otsego Counties is pleased to announce that the Grow with Cornell Cooperative Extension campaign is approaching its funding goal, thanks in part to a $25,000 contribution from the Minneapolis based Laura Jane Messer Fund.
 Contributions to the campaign will be invested in CCE’s Education and Outreach Center at 123 Lake Street, Cooperstown, to redesign the grounds into a hands-on place for garden learning.

 Creating demonstration and teaching gardens is a first step in improving the longstanding home of Cornell Cooperative Extension in Cooperstown.
 The Education and Outreach Center was a gift from The Farmers’ Museum to the Otsego County Farm and Home Bureau and 4-H Club Association, the name CCE was known by in May 1948 when acquired.